Cwantic/Documentation/Design/Elements/Bend.md

 Click [here](https://documentation.metapiping.com/Design/Selection.html) for more information about the selection tool.

+You can modify the radius of the bend.
+The lengths of the adjacent pipes will be adapted.

+You can also modify all bend properties.

 **SECTION AND MATERIAL** :

 You can change the **specification** and **section/material** of the bend.